Introduction

 Setting up an omnichannel campaign requires intense planning and execution capabilities.
 Key steps in building omnichannel campaigns include:

 2. Build Personas and Customer Journeys: This stage involves developing personas and customer journeys to understand which channels and touchpoints are the most logical targets for omnichannel campaigns.
-Teams can leverage a wide variety of persona- and journey-management tools to establish ongoing and predictive journeys for omnichannel implementation.
+Teams can leverage various persona- and journey-management tools to establish ongoing and predictive journeys for omnichannel implementation.

 1. Filter target customers based on omnichannel use cases.